CupidonSauce173/PigNotify/README.md

 <h3>Known Issues</h3>

-- Notifications won't unset.
-- Notifications still show after closing them in the UI.
+- The first notification of the objects array won't unset from the UI but will delete in the database.

 | **Feature**                 | **State** |
 | --------------------------- |:----------:|